Djamaluddin Adinegoro: Career

 During the Japanese occupation, Adinegoro led the Sumatera Shimbun daily.
 In May 1945, After being assigned as head of the secretariat of the Sumatra Central Advisory Council, Adinegoro moved to Bukittinggi.
 After the proclamation of independence, Adinegoro was assigned as head of Sumatera National Committee.
 He encouraged the people of Sumatera to carry out the President's command: to take over the government from the Japanese and declare Proclamation of Independence along with the local leaders.
 Besides running the Kedaoelatan Rakjat newspaper, Adinegoro also established Sumatra branch of Antara newswire service.

 In 1947 Adinegoro's health was declining, and he moved to Jakarta.
 After regaining his health, he started to write again for Waspada daily in Medan.
 Adinegoro's spirit was raised again when he and his press colleagues set up a weekly, Mimbar Indonesia.
 In this well-known magazine he wrote about foreign affairs politics, which became his expertise.

-Due to his wide-ranging knowledge, Adinegoro's writings always attracted people's attention.
-For example, his writing and report on the Roundtable Conference was very amazing, smart, and informative.
-He was able to see problems clearly and provided criticisms and arguments in a very smooth manner.
-In a short time Mimbar Indonesia became recognized among the Indonesia press.

 Since October 1951, Adinegoro led the Indonesian Press Bureau Foundation (Yayasan Pers Biro Indonesia Aneta/PIA) which liquidated the colonial press bureau.
 PIA has published Indonesian, Dutch, English bulletins, as well as bulletins for finance and economy, and also news in English.
 Once after the PIA became a part of Antara Newswire Agency, Adinegoro became Antara's Bureau Head of Education, Research and Documentation.

 Among the press society, Adinegoro was known as a teacher who was very concerned about the youths.
 Adinegoro was one of the founders of Sekolah Tinggi Publisistik in Jakarta and Faculty of Publicity (now known as Faculty of Communication) at Padjadjaran University, Bandung.

 Adinegoro's concern about the freedom of the press when political animosity increased affected his health.
 Several times his health was declining and Adinegoro had to be hospitalized in Carolus Hospital, Jakarta.
 On 8 January 1967 the Indonesian journalist died.
 He now rests in Karet Bivak Public Cemetery in Central Jakarta.